Skip to navigation Skip to content

 Note: due to system limitations, complete address updates in Customer First only.

-• If only the Date of Event, or the Date of Event and address details need correction, go to Step 11
+• If only the Date of Event, or the Date of Event and address details need correction, go to Step 12

-• If the address details only need correction (for example, misspelt or wrong street type), go to Step 12
+• If the address details only need correction (for example, misspelt or wrong street type), go to Step 13

-• For all other changes of address, go to Step 13
+• For all other changes of address, go to Step 14

 Date of Event, or the Date of Event and address details need correction + Read more ...

-Access the Address Summary (ADS) screen.
+In Customer First, access the Address Summary (ADS) screen.

 • Select the appropriate line, then select 'Continue'

-• Update the Is RA being claimed on this address: field to 'Yes' or 'No' depending on whether or not the customer is claiming Rent Assistance (RA).
+• Update the Is RA being claimed on this address: field to 'Yes' or 'No' depending on whether the customer is claiming Rent Assistance (RA).
 If rent is or was being paid, see Completing the Accommodation Details (AC) screen and assessing Rent Assistance (RA)

 • Correct the date of event and address details if necessary